 Fundraising and grant writing is an essential piece to ensuring an NGO like the CCDO can continue to benefit the community.
 The Fundraising/Grant Officer will assist in developing a comprehensive fundraising plan, develop tracking information for prospects, prepare in depth prospect research, create templates for and draft grant applications, and draft fundraising letters.
 The F/GO will also develop methods for attracting new individual and corporate donors.
 This position requires a motivated and organized volunteer with familiarity or previous experience in fundraising or grant-writing.
 This position is available year-round when available.

 School activity in Cambodia, as well as some professional activities, halts in mid-April due to the Khmer New Year festivity and during the rainy season from August to early October.
-Therefore, since we require at least a 3-month commitment, the working time agreed between the CCDO and the volunteer should coincide at least with one of the following periods:
+Therefore, since we require at least a 3-month commitment, the working time agreed should coincide at least with one of the following periods: